semanticClimate/internship_sC/interns2026/akalya_daily_progress.md

  * Prepared and presented a 2-month project proposal on Standardization of Agricultural Annual Report Sections and AGROVOC Mapping.
  * Defined project objectives, methodology, deliverables, timeline, and expected contribution to ORAT.

+# 16-06-2026

+##  Activities Completed

+ * Analyzed annual reports from multiple agricultural institutions.
+ * Extracted and compared major sections from report table of contents.
+ * Identified equivalent research activities represented using different section names.
+ * Began designing a standardized taxonomy framework for research categories.
+ * Investigated the role of AGROVOC concepts in supporting structured knowledge representation.

+# 15-06-2026

+##  Activities Completed

+ * Explored the ORAT project structure and documentation.
+ * Understood the objectives of research assessment and knowledge graph construction within ORAT.
+ * Studied annual reports from agricultural research institutions.
+ * Identified variations in report organization and section naming across institutes.
+ * Discussed potential internship project ideas and finalized the concept of annual report standardization and AGROVOC mapping.

  # 12-06-2026

 ## Activities Completed